faramarz-zabihian/Leaderboard/LB/README.md

 - Only changed records are replicated to DB.
 - Only active users are in the memory.

-These points needed more consideration:
+Points that need careful consideration:

 - Player's total score is gradually incrementing; therefore, the new rank of the user is in its vicinity.
 - Total score is always incremental (No zero, No negativity).
 - Rank of a player, is a calculated entirely based on position of its score among others.
-- Only active players change the scores.
+- Only active players change the scores and the ranks.
 - Application could not wait for the physical DB to respond.
-And the choice of the DB is left to the service provider.
+And almost any DB should be acceptable.
 - Since the number of users and the number of transactions per seconds would be overwhelming, solution had to be splittable over multiple servers or processors.
 - Players must be notified about their rank change, and spamming should be avoided.